-An American breed that was developed by breeding the Fox Terrier, Bull Terrier, Manchester Terrier, and Old English White Terrier—among others—the Rat Terrier was originally bred to catch prey and hunt pests, such as rats, on farms, which is how they got their name.
+An American breed that was developed by breeding the fox terrier, bull terrier, Manchester terrier, and old English white terrier—among others—the rat terrier was originally bred to catch prey and hunt pests, such as rats, on farms, which is how they got their name.

-Two other types of Rat Terriers were developed during this time, as well: The Decker Rat Terrier and the Hairless Rat Terrier.
-The Decker Rat Terrier is a slightly larger dog that excels in hunting and will retrieve from water, while the Hairless Rat Terrier is a smaller dog (that comes in miniature and standard sizes) and, as the name implies, is hairless.
+Two other types of rat terriers were developed during this time, including the decker rat terrier and the hairless rat terrier.
+The decker rat terrier is a slightly larger dog that excels in hunting and will retrieve from water, while the hairless rat terrier is a smaller, hairless dog that comes in miniature and standard sizes.

 Rat Terrier Care

-Because the Rat Terrier was bred as a working and hunting dog, he has very high energy levels and exercise needs.
-You can expect to exercise your Rat Terrier for at least 40 minutes each day—ideally, in a fenced-in space with room to run around.
+Because the rat terrier was bred as a working and hunting dog, it has very high energy levels and exercise needs.
+You can expect to exercise your rat terrier for at least 40 minutes each day—ideally, in a fenced-in space with room to run around.
 They are fast runners and high jumpers, so make sure the fence is 5 to 6 feet high.
 Rat terriers have a strong prey drive, so allowing them to play off-leash in an open space isn't recommended.
-If you don't have a fenced-in area for your Rat Terrier to run, be sure to take several, vigorous walks each day.
+If you don't have a fenced-in area for your rat terrier to run, be sure to take several, vigorous walks each day.

 Dental hygiene is also extremely important when it comes to caring for your dog.
 Daily brushing is ideal, but brushing at least once per week can help protect your dog against dental and oral disease.
 Dental treats are fine in moderation, but shouldn't be the only method of dental care.